8227L Android 13 Update

 Best Android Version

-The best Android version for the 8227L is the one that was built at the time the hardware was designed.
-The Android version was designed to take full advantage of the hardware available at the time; as hardware is improved, hand in hand, new Android features are added to take advantage of the greater resources available to it.
-The Best version for the 1 GB and 2 GB is usually 8.1go.
-This version of Android is trimmed-down with fewer features and fits well with the limited hardware.
+The best Android version for the 8227L is the one that was built when the hardware was designed.
+The version was designed to take full advantage of the hardware available at the time; as hardware improves, new Android features are added to take advantage of the greater resources available.

 The other good Android version for an 8227L is Android 6.
 You may find your 8227L_Demo is running Android 6 rather than any fake version it reports to have.